Modern Slavery Act

 Who we are and what we do?

-We are a leading UK provider of digital employee engagement services and products.
+We are a leading UK provider of digital workforce engagement services and products.

-We balance our user friendly, engaging technology and HR analytics with a face-to–face launch of our clients’ benefits programme.
-By providing a personalised roll-out at each of their workplaces we enable thousands of employees across the UK to have easy access to their company benefits.
+We balance our user friendly, engaging technology and HR analytics with a tailored launch of our clients’ benefits programme, enabling thousands of employees across the UK to have easy access to their company benefits.

-In line with our own ethical culture we expect our clients to take their responsibilities very seriously too.
-By meeting their employees personally we are well placed to identify any signs of modern slavery.
+In line with our own ethical culture we expect our clients and our suppliers to take their responsibilities very seriously too.

 Our supply chain and suppliers